OmarZeidan/journeyx/README.md

 2. Why using an Input for Driver's location, and a dropdown list for Tour?

 I used an input field for the Driver's location to easily validate that no numbers are entered, which isn't possible on a predefined dropdown.

+3. Why not using a custom library like [VUELIDATE](https://vuelidate-next.netlify.app/) for form validation?

+Its just a simple form, adding libraries might feel overkill.
+And this goes to other ideas like using a component library or so.